Streets_of_Cville

 Chestnut Street -- has been a street since at least 1881.
 Goes behind Tuttle Middle School

 College Street -- platted 1835 - named of course for Wabash College the street passed Court Street - running north to south off of Chestnut Street.
-Appears on 1864 map
+Appears first on 1864 map

 Country Club Road -- obviously, this is the road leading out to the Country Club -- it is at the West end of College about where RR Donnelley's plant area ends and leads out to State Road 32.